kangabru/pretty-snap/readme.md

 ## 👋 Introduction

-This is the full source code [Pretty Snap](https://prettysnap.app) which includes two free editing apps:
+This is the full source code for [Pretty Snap](https://prettysnap.app) which includes two image editing apps:
 - Pretty Annotate: Communicate ideas clearly by annotating images
 - Pretty Background: Add beautiful backgrounds to images to make them pop